victornemeth/victornemeth/README.md

 ## 🔬 Current Projects

 - **Tail Fiber / Tailspike detection tools**
-  Building tools to classify domains and proteins, focussing on receptor binding proteins.
+  Building tools to classify domains and proteins, focussing on receptor binding proteins, currently experimenting with EVO2 for this task.
 - **Protein Structure Annotation Platform**
   Building a web-based system to **upload, visualize, and annotate PDB files** using swipe-based gestures.
 Features include auto-rotation 3D viewers, annotation tracking, and CSV export.